elmismisimoxhunca/ndaivi/README.md

   - ScraperLog for logging events
 - Thread-safe database manager to prevent locks

+### 4. Redis-Based Messaging Architecture
+- Decoupled components that communicate via Redis pub/sub channels
+- Each component runs in its own thread for concurrent operation
+- Key Redis channels:
+  - `ndaivi:crawler:commands` - Commands for the crawler
+  - `ndaivi:crawler:status` - Status updates from the crawler
+  - `ndaivi:analyzer:commands` - Commands for the analyzer
+  - `ndaivi:analyzer:status` - Status updates from the analyzer
+  - `ndaivi:stats` - Statistics from all components
+  - `ndaivi:system` - System-wide messages

+### 5. Interactive CLI
+- Simple command-line interface for controlling the system
+- Commands: crawl, analyze, stats, status, help, exit
+- Real-time status updates and statistics

-### 4. Monitoring System
+### 6. Monitoring System
 - Comprehensive logging to file and database
-- Statistics tracking and reporting
+- Statistics tracking and reporting via Redis
-- Health monitoring
+- Health monitoring and status updates

 ## Configuration
 The system is configured via `config.yaml` which includes: